uabochi/uabochi/README.md

 - 🌐 **3MTT Program** (2024 Cohort)
   Gained deeper exposure to Nigeria's growing tech ecosystem and worked with peers to explore scalable solutions.

+- 🌍 **Aspire Leaders Program – 2024 Cohort**
+  Participated in a global academic and leadership program supported by Harvard faculty, focused on critical thinking, leadership, and impact.

 - 🏫 Teaching Experience
   I taught Mathematics and Science, sharpening my communication skills and learning to explain complex topics in simpler ways.